JK-Vibe-Coding/SwitchBot-v1.1-API-Template-for-Zabbix-7.0/README.md

-# SwitchBot API v1.1 Template for Zabbix 7.0
+# SwitchBot API v1.1 Template for Zabbix 7.0 — GPT-5 generated PoC

 This repository contains a **Zabbix 7.0 template** for monitoring **SwitchBot devices** via the official **SwitchBot Cloud API v1.1**.
 It was vibe-coded with GPT-5 and is provided **for personal use / PoC purposes**.